 In the tables that follow, we identify climate-related risks and opportunities with potential to impact our business over short (once in every five years), medium (once in every five to ten years), and long-term (beyond ten years) time horizons, as well as our strategies to manage and mitigate each.
-Risks are categorised into three categories as outlined by the TCFD:
+Risks are categorised into three categories as outlined by the TCFD: The risks and opportunities predominantly focus on our EfW operations as the most financially significant aspect of our business.
+The risks were scored by likelihood and impact (see risk management section below for further details).

-- I Transition risks, created by the world's transition to a low-carbon economy resulting from policy, legal, technology and market changes. - 2 Physical risks resulting from climate change. - 3 Climate-related opportunities arising from mitigation and adaptation efforts.
+Transition risks, created by the world's transition to a low-carbon economy resulting from policy, legal, technology and market changes.

+2 Physical risks resulting from climate change.

+3 Climate-related opportunities arising from mitigation and adaptation efforts.